talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 # intellCapBot

 autors:
-Talisma Manuel<br>
-Jeremias Bartolomeu<br>
+Talisma Manuel & Jeremias Bartolomeu<br>

-we use esp32 camera to catupe photos and Machine learning for analyse it
+we use esp32 camera to catupe photos and Convolutional neural network for analyse it

 intellcapBot is robot that works like a sumarine our goal is to build a robot that dive into the sea, film and recognize marine species using convolutional neural networks